igobl/nimble/README.md

 # Nimble

-A collection of quick, practical tools for daily data transformation and manipulation tasks.
+I needed a set of tools to carry out some tasks that I could trust.
+For example, if I want to prettyfy some json that contains sensitive information, I do not want to send that json to some online formatter that I have no control of.
+Instead I built this which is running on my local machine in docker ensuring I have the tools I need to help me day to day that without compromising on data security.

 This app is designed for functionality over aesthetics - simple tools that get the job done efficiently.
+I am also not a react developer :D

 ## What is Nimble?